6thmoon/MultitudesDifficulty/README.md

 ## Version History

+#### `0.4.2`
+- Reload configuration file upon entering the lobby or continuing to the next stage (restart not required).
+- Add player count indicator to the user interface.

 #### `0.4.1`
-- Fix issue present in base game that could result in incorrect player count when transitioning from *Multiplayer* to *Singleplayer* lobby.
+- Fix issue present in the original game that results in incorrect player count after leaving a multiplayer game.

 #### `0.4.0`
 - Add option to limit penalties to player income and boss health.

-#### `0.3.5`
+#### `0.3.4`, `0.3.5`
-- Update dependencies.
+- Update for **R2API** compatibility.

-#### `0.3.4`
-- Fix compatibility issue with plugins that utilize *R2API* submodule *DifficultyAPI*.

 #### `0.3.3`
-- *Teleporter Duration* parameter no longer applies to zones that would otherwise be unaffected by player count.
-Increase escape sequence duration proportionally to ensure sufficient time is always available.
+- Address a couple of inconsistencies with holdout zones on the final stage.

 #### `0.3.2` ***- Initial Release***
 - Support for both singleplayer and multiplayer lobbies.
-Only the host needs to have this mod installed.
+Only the host needs to have this installed.